SydneyResearchTech/SydneyResearchTech.github.io/_training/xnat-utils.md

 ## Launching Jupyter notebook

-Open a terminal on your CVL instance (either from the desktop or directly from RONIN link) and type the following line to launch a test XNAT instance on your CVL machine.
+Open a terminal on your CVL instance using a direct terminal connection from RONIN link and type the following line to launch a test XNAT instance on your CVL machine.

 ```bash